HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 ## Hardware

-The following is the minimum level of hardware that HandBrake supports.
+The following is the minimum level of hardware that HandBrake formally supports.

 - Processor:
-  - Intel Core (4th generation and newer) i3, i5, i7, i9 or equivalent Xeon
+  - Intel Core (6th generation and newer) i3, i5, i7, i9 or equivalent Xeon
   - AMD Ryzen, Threadripper or Epyc
 - Free memory:
   - 1 GB for transcoding standard definition video (480p/576p)